Max-Eee/NeoPass/README.md

 > [!IMPORTANT]
 > **Get Your Credentials**: To obtain your credentials, it is essential to visit the website [freeneopass.tech](https://www.freeneopass.tech) and follow the instructions provided there.
 > Accessing the website is crucial for a seamless experience with the extension.
-> **Note:** Your credentials may be revoked at any point in time.

 > [!WARNING]
 > **Educational Purposes Only**: This extension is intended for educational purposes.
 Please use it responsibly and ethically.
-> I am not responsible for any actions taken, and I do not encourage or promote cheating in any way.
+> We am not responsible for any actions taken, and we do not encourage or promote cheating in any way.
 > Be cautious when using the extension to maintain academic integrity.

 ## ✨ Features